mk-fg/reliable-discord-client-irc-daemon/README.rst

 - Completely ignores all non-text-chat stuff in general (e.g. voice, user profiles, games library, store, friend lists, etc).

+- Discord tracks "read_state" server-side, which is not used here in any way - triggering history replay is only done manually (/t commands in chans).

 - Does not support discord multifactor authentication mode.

 - Not the most user-friendly thing, though probably same as IRC itself.